-Some clients will stay with a service provider for years, just because it’s easier than finding a better provider.
-The provider can wrongly assume this ‘loyalty’ is a reflection of truly remarkable service.
+Some clients will stay with an “okay service provider” for years, just because it’s easier than switching to a better provider.
+The provider can wrongly assume this loyalty is a reflection of truly remarkable service.
 It isn’t.

 When a business isn’t getting a regular stream of client referrals, it’s a sure sign that the business isn’t exceeding what their clients expect from them.
 And it’s a wake up call.
 A wake up call to put things right, to up their game, to go from average to remarkable.

 At least it should be.